Mongolian child jockeys - tradition vs business

 The story

-We had been driving through the vast Gobi Desert in Mongolia for more than two hours.
-Our old Russian van driver was singing cheerful traditional songs to entertain us.
+We had been driving through the vast Gobi Desert in Mongolia for over two hours, while our old Russian van driver sang cheerful traditional songs to entertain us.

-Suddenly, in the middle of nowhere, we spotted a crowd of around 200-300 people.
-We decided to take a break and stretch our legs, so we stopped.
-There were several off-road vehicles parked in a row, with Mongolian yurts (ger) and food stalls.
-Friendly locals offered us kumis (fermented mare's milk) and grilled meat.
-It was a local celebration of Naadam, the most famous Mongolian festival.
+In the middle of nowhere, we suddenly spotted a crowd of 200-300 people.
+We stopped to stretch our legs and found several off-road vehicles parked in a row, alongside Mongolian yurts (ger) and food stalls.
+Friendly locals offered us kumis (fermented mare's milk) and grilled meat—it was a local celebration of Naadam, Mongolia's most famous festival.

-In July 2015, I led a small group to central Mongolia and the Gobi Desert.
-We planned to arrive in Ulaanbataar, the capital of Mongolia, on the first official day of National Naadam.
-We intended to spend a few hours at National Stadium to experience the festival.
-We hadn't planned to attend a local edition of Naadam, as our time in Mongolia was limited.
-However, luck was on our side.
+In July 2015, I led a small group through central Mongolia and the Gobi Desert.
+Our plan was to arrive in Ulaanbaatar, Mongolia's capital, for the first official day of National Naadam.
+We'd scheduled a few hours at National Stadium to experience the festival, but hadn't planned to attend any local Naadam celebrations since our time was limited.
+As it turned out, luck was on our side.

-We approached a group of 15-20 kids on horses, wearing helmets and bibs - the jockeys.
-The festival scene looked like a children's party.
-Some of the participants seemed too young, and looked tiny and fragile on the big saddles.
-Our guide told us that these children's horse races are traditional, but somewhat controversial nowadays due to the age of the children.
-I later read that child jockeys can be as young as five, especially in rural areas.
+We approached a group of 15–20 kids on horseback, wearing helmets and bibs—the jockeys.
+The festival scene resembled a children's party, but some participants looked alarmingly young, appearing tiny and fragile on their large saddles.
+Our guide explained that while these children's horse races are traditional, they've become controversial due to the riders' ages.
+I later learned that child jockeys can be as young as five years old, particularly in rural areas.

-Most children's horse races are held during the National Naadam Festival in July.
-More than 10,000 children participate in 395 races across the country.
+Most children's horse races take place during the National Naadam Festival in July, with more than 10,000 children competing in 395 races throughout Mongolia.

-We arrived just in time to see the competitors approach the starting line.
-The jockeys bent over, taking the reins close to the saddle.
-With a few sharp kicks, the horses shot ahead and quickly vanished into the distance.
-The atmosphere was emotional, and the crowd shouted loudly to cheer on the racers.
+We arrived just as the competitors lined up at the starting line.
+The young jockeys leaned forward, gripping their reins close to the saddles.
+With a few swift kicks, the horses bolted ahead and disappeared into the distance.
+The crowd erupted in passionate cheers, their shouts echoing across the landscape.

-Horse racing is a popular activity at the Naadam festival, but child jockeys are also used for entertainment at private parties, illegal races, and winter competitions.
-This is a form of exploitation, as poor families often push their young children into sports for money, which could be classified as child labour.
+While horse racing is traditionally part of the Naadam festival, child jockeys are now also hired for private parties, illegal races, and winter competitions.
+This practice has become exploitative, with impoverished families pushing their young children into the sport for financial gain—effectively a form of child labor.

 The crowd had gathered at the finish line, eager to see and congratulate the winner.
 People were trying to touch the sweat of the racehorses, believing it would bring good luck.
 I looked at the rosy-cheeked jockeys and tried to decipher their emotions.
 There was no visible sign of excitement, although some of them looked tired and bored.